tejten/GitLab-DevSecOps-Learning-Lab/RUNBOOK.md

   stop path.
 - A simulated deployment is useful for learning GitLab's environment lifecycle before connecting a real cloud target.
+- Production deployment jobs should usually be limited to the default branch.
+- Protected environments are GitLab project settings that control who can deploy to sensitive environments such as production.
+- Manual production jobs are gates.
+They are useful only when paired with clear ownership, approvals, and evidence.
 - Repeatable labs need a change ledger: files touched, exact snippets, commands, expected GitLab result, and cleanup steps.
 - Keep risky training code isolated and clearly marked as intentionally unsafe.